-- 1. Make sure a hard drive is installed and formatted on the NAS.
+- 1. Make sure a drive is installed and formatted on the NAS.
 The default network share Qusb or Usb is created. - 2.
-Turn on the NAS. - Configure the behavior of the Copy button on "Backup Station" > "External Backup" > "USB one touch copy" page. - 4.
-Connect the USB storage device to the front USB port of the NAS. - 5.
+Turn on the NAS. - 3.
+Log into QTS as an administrator. - 4.
+Go to "Main Menu" > "Backup Station" > "USB One Touch Copy". - 5.
+Under One touch backup for external device, select USB One Touch Copy. - 6.
+Configure the behavior of USB One Touch Copy. - 7.
+Connect the USB storage device to the front USB port of the NAS. - 8.
 Press the Copy button.
 The USB LED will flash.
 The data will be copied to or from the USB device according to the NAS settings.

+Note:

-Note: This feature adopts incremental backup.
-After the first time data backup, the NAS only copies the changed files since the last backup.
+- This feature adopts incremental backup.
+After the first time data backup, the NAS only copies the changed files since the last backup. - This feature is only available on certain NAS models.
+Please refer to the product specification table for details at www.qnap.com.